-- approving policies, including this behaviour policy - monitoring fixed term suspensions and permanent exclusions - ensuring the needs of students at risk of permanent exclusion are met.
+- approving policies, including this behaviour policy - monitoring fixed term suspensions and permanent exclusions - ensuring the needs of students at risk of permanent exclusion are met. - Following guidance for reinstating suspended or permanently excluded students, as required.

 Senior Leadership Team

 - The Headteacher, with the assistance of other members of the Leadership Team, is responsible for the form and content of the policy, and for its implementation in ways that maintain a school ethos that encourages positive behaviour. - The Senior Leadership Team, along with College Leaders, are highly visible at all times of day and are responsible for maintaining the behaviour culture and an environment where everyone feels safe and supported. - The Senior Leadership Team is responsible for ensuring all staff understand the behaviour expectations, the importance of maintaining them and the factors that may impact on student behaviour, particularly through appropriate staff CPD training and induction programmes for new members of staff (including trainee teachers and supply staff). - Maintain records of behaviour data to identify trends and patterns, and ensure appropriate support and interventions are in place based on the nature of the data.